109 US service members were injured in the Iran missile attack | DW | 10.02.2020

 The US had downplayed the effects of an Iranian attack on a US airbase in Iraq in an apparent bid to defuse tensions.
 However, the Pentagon has now admitted 109 service members suffered brain injuries.

-The US Defense Department admitted to US news outlets on Monday that 109 service members suffered mild traumatic brain injuries in an Iranian attack on a US airbase in Iraq in January.
+The US Defense Department admitted on Monday that 109 service members suffered mild traumatic brain injuries in an Iranian attack on a US airbase in Iraq in January.

 President Donald Trump had initially denied there were any casualties in the ballistic missile attack, which came in response to the US assasination of Revolutionary Guard general Qassem Soleimani.